AdobeDocs/uix/src/pages/services/aem-cf-console-admin/guides/dev-env/index.md

 - [NodeJS](https://nodejs.org/en/download/) [>= v14].
 It should also install `npm` together.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage NodeJS installation and versions on your machine.
 - [AIO (Adobe I/O) CLI (Command Line Interface)](https://github.com/adobe/aio-cli)  [>= v9.1.0]
 - [Java Development Kit (JDK)](https://www.oracle.com/technetwork/java/javase/overview/index.html) [>= v11].
-If you want deploy the actions (in your UI extension) to a local [OpenWhisk](https://openwhisk.apache.org/) instance when performing `aio app run --local`
+JDK is required if you want to deploy the actions (in your UI extension) to a local [OpenWhisk](https://openwhisk.apache.org/) instance via `aio app run --local` command.
 - Docker.
-This is a required dependency to run an OpenWhisk instance with the AIO CLI.
+This is a required dependency in order to run a local OpenWhisk instance via `aio app run --local` command.

 ## Installation